Tech executives head to Capitol Hill for antitrust hearing

-WASHINGTON (Reuters) - Executives from tech giants Apple Inc (AAPL.O), Amazon.com Inc (AMZN.O), Facebook Inc (FB.O) and Alphabet’s Google (GOOGL.O) go before the House Judiciary Committee’s antitrust panel Tuesday to discuss competition in online markets.
+WASHINGTON (Reuters) - Executives from tech giants Apple Inc, Amazon.com Inc, Facebook Inc and Alphabet’s Google go before the House Judiciary Committee’s antitrust panel Tuesday to discuss competition in online markets.

 The committee is likely to discuss antitrust probes of the four companies under way at the Justice Department and Federal Trade Commission, as well as allegations that the companies seek to thwart nascent competitors.